Absolute Value Calculator

 You bet it is!

 Oh!
 I guess you want some reasons and examples of what is absolute value useful for, right?
-Well, let's start from the easiest: any situation in which we care about differences and only differences, for example, when we are talking about the distance between two things.
-The obvious one is the distance between two points to calculate the total distance traveled by an object (a typical physics problem).
+Well, let's start with the easiest: any situation in which we care about differences and only differences, for example, when we are talking about the distance between two things.
+The obvious one is the distance between two points, which is, for example, necessary alongside time when calculating speed.

 For example, if a car starts at